Manoug Parikian: Personal life

 In 1957, he married the musician turned antiquarian bookseller Diana Carbutt, who was divorced from the conductor Neville Marriner, with whom she had one son, the clarinettist Andrew Marriner, and one daughter, the writer Susie Harries.
-They had two sons together.
+They had two sons together, Stepan (Step) and Levon (Lev).

 Parikian died in Oxford in 1987, aged 67.
 On the day of his death (Christmas Eve) BBC2 featured a performance of his, in the Antonio Stradivari Gala Celebration.
 His death was announced after the broadcast.